Figma Just Opened the Canvas to AI Agents — They Can Now Design Directly on It

 Augment Code’s /multi-agent runs parallel workflows — multiple agents working on different frames at the same time.
 Sounds amazing.
 But if you’ve ever had three designers editing the same Figma file simultaneously, you know that level of chaos.
 Now swap the designers for agents and multiply the parallelism by three?
 All I’ll say is: bold move. (╯°□°)╯

-Skills don’t just define how agents generate things — they also define how agents go back, inspect, and fix their own output.
-After creating a screen, the agent can take a screenshot, compare it against expected results, and fix what doesn’t look right on its own.
+This is where the design gets genuinely impressive: skills don’t just define how agents generate things — they also define how agents go back, inspect, and fix their own output.
+After creating a screen, the agent can take a screenshot, compare it against expected results, and fix what doesn’t look right.
+On its own.
+No human in the loop.

-And because the agent is working with real structure — components, variables, auto layout — when it fixes things, it’s fixing structure, not just pixels.
+And because the agent works with real structure — components, variables, auto layout — when it fixes things, it’s fixing structure, not just pixels.
 Change a spacing token’s value and everything using that token updates together.

 OpenAI’s Codex design lead Ed Bayes said in the article: